rails/rails-ujs/CONTRIBUTING.md

 Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.
 Add to [test](test).

-Here are some additional notes to keep in mind when developing your patch for jquery-ujs.
+Here are some additional notes to keep in mind when developing your patch for rails-ujs.

 * The tests can be found in:
 ```